ADVANTICS/documentation/products/adb-pc-dc01/docs/1_Safety_instructions.md

 ### ISO 7010-0434: 2006-12

-This ISO 7010-W001: 2011-05 symbol indicates that caution is necessary when operating the device and the current situation needs operator awareness or operator action in order to avoid undesirable consequences.
+The ISO 7010-0434: 2006-12 symbol indicates that caution is necessary when operating the device and the current situation needs operator awareness or operator action in order to avoid undesirable consequences.

 {{ figure('../assets/ISO_7000_-_Ref-No_0434B.svg.png', 'Caution, refer to documentation') }}

 ### ISO 7010-M002: 2011-05

-This ISO 7010-M002: 2011-05 symbol signifies that the instruction manual/booklet must be read before operating the module.
+The ISO 7010-M002: 2011-05 symbol signifies that the instruction manual/booklet must be read before operating the module.

 {{ figure('../assets/ISO_7010_M002.svg.png', 'The user shall read the documentation') }}

 ### IEC 60417-6042: 2010-11

-This IEC 60417-6042: 2010-11 symbol indicates that the equipment has a risk of electric shock.
+The IEC 60417-6042: 2010-11 symbol indicates that the equipment has a risk of electric shock.

 {{ figure('../assets/00caa820-937b-48f9-97b5-2c76a7efcfde_200.png', 'Caution, risk of electric shock') }}

 ### IEC 60417-5416: 2015-04

-This IEC 60417-5416: 2015-04 symbol indicates the required capacitor self-discharge time at fault conditions.
+The IEC 60417-5416: 2015-04 symbol indicates the required capacitor self-discharge time at fault conditions.

 The discharge time is defined as the duration required for the module to self-discharge its capacitors to 0.5 mJ, starting from the maximum allowable Port A voltage of 950 V, including the component tolerances.